shikokuchuo/ichimoku/README.md

 An implementation of the ‘Ichimoku Kinko Hyo’ charting system, also commonly known as ‘cloud charts’, providing both publication-ready and fully-interactive charts for analysis.
-As described in Sasaki (1996,
-<ISBN:4925152009>), the technique is a refinement on candlestick
-charting originating from Japan, now in widespread use in technical analysis worldwide.
-Translating to ‘one-glance equilibrium chart’, it allows the market structure and price action of financial securities to be determined ‘at-a-glance’.
+As described in Sasaki (1996, ISBN:4925152009), the technique is a refinement on candlestick charting originating from Japan, now in widespread use in technical analysis worldwide.
+Translating to ‘one-glance equilibrium chart’, it allows the price action and market structure of financial securities to be determined ‘at-a-glance’.

 ## Installation